joxad/aneverendingdream/_posts/2013-01-15-the-day-my-dream-died-for-now.markdown

 More importantly, I couldn't face the reality that I've let my team down.
 All the promises I made became lies.
 To build a world-class startup together?
 Who cares anymore.
 As a founder, that was a tough pill to swallow.
 Because, at the end of the day, it was my responsibility to steer the ship.
 I logically knew that I had tried my best to save the company, but I guess emotions aren’t always logical.

 It was a long journey and I felt burned out with the ups and downs.
-Aside from the emotional trauma, a startup failure may lead you to doubt your own competency.
+Aside from the emotional trauma, a startup failure may lead you to doubt your own competence.
 You may even wonder if you are good enough to do this.

 At that moment, I realized I needed a break to think about what to do next.